cc32d9/eosio_light_api/README.md

 ## API description

-The API is providing information about EOSIO blockchain accounts and token balances. here "eos" is the name of the network where API is taking the data.
+The API is providing information about EOSIO blockchain accounts and token balances.
+Here "eos" is the name of the network where API is taking the data.

 * Retrieve all token balances and resources for an account: